Gear Review: Osprey Kestral 68 rucksack

 • Mike Richardson

-Mike is a Mancunian who is usually found hiking the Mountains in the Lake District.
-He has a passion for the outdoors and loves a pint after a day in the Mountains.
+Mike is the founder of Mountains not molehills.
+A Mancunian who now lives on the border of The Peak District.
+Usually found hiking the boggy moors of the Dark Peaks or exploring The Lake District.
+He has a passion for the outdoors and loves a pint or two after a day in the mountains.

 View all posts